MathyouMB/website/src/content/articles/software-engineering-skills-to-stand-out.md

 ## Conclusion: Build Real Software

-The best way to learn is to build real projects—not just projects that run on your localhost, but fully deployed pieces of software that make use of the skills I’ve mentioned above.
+The best way to learn is to build real projects, not just projects that run on your localhost.
+Fully deployed pieces of software that make use of the skills I’ve mentioned above.

 Whether it’s a personal website, a small side hustle, or a fun tool for your friends, the process of deploying an application will teach you more about software engineering than any classroom or tutorial ever could.

 By building software while embracing concepts like automated testing, observability, CI/CD, and cloud services, you’ll not only sharpen your technical skills but also set yourself apart as a candidate who can tackle real-world challenges.
-So, don’t wait—start building and shipping today!
+So, don’t wait, start building and shipping today!

 <hr/>
 <br/>